wponrails/wp-connector/README.md

 ```

-And create the migration for this model:
+And create the migration for these models:

 ```ruby
 class CreatePostsAndAuthors < ActiveRecord::Migration